NBISweden/development-guidelines/README.md

 * At the very least, the code itself should provide comments that explains the function and calling sequence of each public interface.

-The documentation, in whatever form it exists, should be publically available, packaged together with the software, and easy (trivial) for a developer to get to.
+The documentation, in whatever form it exists, should be publicly available, packaged together with the software, and easy (trivial) for a developer to get to.